 Victim rights advocates are assigned to each court to assist the prosecution in gathering abuse-related information from the victim in these sorts of cases.
 Alleged victims are aggressively encouraged by these advocates working with the prosecution to attend court hearings at every stage of the case to ensure a conviction.
 Alleged victims are fully educated of their right to speak to a judge and give a “victim impact statement” to the court before sentencing to maximize the impact of the sentence against the defendant.

 Most importantly, many of these cases result in convictions or plea deals because of what the defendant says to the police during the investigation.
-You should always exercise your Miranda rights (your right to remain silent) and contact an experienced attorney immediately if you find yourself being interviewed in connection with a criminal investigation.
+You should always exercise your Miranda rights (your right to remain silent) and contact an experienced attorney immediately if you find yourself being interviewed in connection with a restraining order or harassment prevention order investigation.

-When there is an entire team of advocates, police, and prosecutors working to hit you with the stiffest possible penalty, it is absolutely critical to engage the services of an experienced Massachusetts criminal defense lawyer to provide you with an effective and persuasive defense to any abuse-related crime.
-KJC Law Firm attorneys have successfully defended numerous cases where clients have been charged with the following abuse-related crimes in Massachusetts:
+When there is an entire team of advocates, police, and prosecutors working to hit you with the stiffest possible penalty, it is critical to engage the services of an experienced Massachusetts criminal defense lawyer to provide you with an effective and persuasive defense to any abuse-related crime.
+KJC Law Firm attorneys have successfully defended numerous cases where clients have been charged with accused of abuse in Massachusetts:

-The criminal defense lawyers at KJC Law Firm in Worcester and Boston have more than 90 years of experience litigating major cases.
-KJC Law Firm represents people accused of crimes from communities all across Massachusetts, including the Greater Boston area, Cambridge, MetroWest, Cape Cod, Fall River, Lowell, Worcester and Springfield.
-Call us today for a free consultation.
+The lawyers at KJC Law Firm have more than 125 years of experience representing their clients in court and negotiating favorable resolutions of their cases.
+We regularly defend clients accused of domestic violence or harassment.
+KJC Law Firm represents people from communities across Massachusetts, including the Greater Boston area, Cambridge, MetroWest, Worcester, Springfield, Cape Cod, Fall River and Lowell.